skinny85/specnaz/docs/reference-manual.md

 Kotlin has its own version of the parametrized Specnaz interface (`SpecnazParams`) - `org.specnaz.kotlin.params.SpecnazKotlinParams`.
 There are also analogous versions of the test execution engine integrations:
-* For JUnit, you can either extend the `org.specnaz.kotlin.params.junit.SpecnazKotlinParamsJUnit` class (an analogous class to `org.specnaz.kotlin.junit.SpecnazKotlinJUnit` for non-parametrized tests), or implement the `SpecnazKotlinParams` interface directly - in that case, you provide the same JUnit Runner as for non-parametrized specs with the `@RunWith` annotation, `org.specnaz.kotlin.junit.SpecnazKotlinJUnitRunner`.
+* For JUnit 4, you can either extend the `org.specnaz.kotlin.params.junit.SpecnazKotlinParamsJUnit` class (an analogous class to `org.specnaz.kotlin.junit.SpecnazKotlinJUnit` for non-parametrized tests), or implement the `SpecnazKotlinParams` interface directly - in that case, you provide the same JUnit 4 Runner as for non-parametrized specs with the `@RunWith` annotation, `org.specnaz.kotlin.junit.SpecnazKotlinJUnitRunner`.
   If you're extending `SpecnazKotlinParamsJUnit`, there's also `xSpecnazKotlinParamsJUnit` in the same package if you ever need to ignore